nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 2. To avoid performance degradation, for now it is highly recommended that at most 300 `Guest`s and at most 300 `Vendor`s are tracked in the guest list and vendor list respectively at any point of time.

+3. when inputting the `INDEX` for commands which require an `INDEX`, if the `INDEX` is larger than the 2147483647, an `Invalid command format` error message will be displayed instead of an error message specifying that the `Guest`/`Vendor` `INDEX` provided exceeds the number of guests/vendors.

 [_Back to Top_](#table-of-contents)